jasandoval1/windev_training/objects-and-handles/handle-table/README.md

 The application simply creates a new Windows event object for which we specify a name on the commandline.
 The name of the event need not match what is used in the example above, but it should be something recognizable so that we can visually grep for it in the kernel debugging session.
 The output of executing the application confirms that the event with the specified name was created successfully and also prints the raw handle value returned by the call to `CreateEvent()` in decimal form.
 After it creates the event, the application simply waits for user input, cleaning up and exiting when the `ENTER` key is received.

 We will use this simple application as a target for our debugging of the handle table and object manager structures.
-Accordinly, do not exit the application; leave it suspended where it is and break back into the debug target in the kernel debugger.
+Accordingly, do not exit the application; leave it suspended where it is and break back into the debug target in the kernel debugger.

 **Locating an Object Handle**